reframejs/reframe/docs/usage-manual.template.md

 !INLINE ../plugins/build/executeBuild.js
 ~~~

-Run `reframe eject build-static-rendering` to eject `getPageHTMLs()` to gain control over the HTML rendering of your HTML-static pages.
+Run `reframe eject build-static-rendering` to eject `getPageHtmls()` to gain control over the HTML rendering of your HTML-static pages.
 (That is pages with `htmlStatic: true` in their page configs.)

 And run `reframe eject build-browser-entries` to eject `getPageBrowserEntries()` to gain control over the browser entry code of your pages.